Regulations, Policies, and Guidelines for Laboratory Animal Research

 - Resource Book for the Design of Animal Exercise Protocols (The American Physiological Society, 2006)

-- UCLA Policy 990: Use of Laboratory Animal Subjects in Research
+- UCLA Policy 990: Use of Animals in Research, Teaching, and Testing

 - UC Policy on the Use of Animals in Research and Teaching